THEOplayer/documentation/contribution-guidelines/article-how-to-guides-guidelines.md

 1. The first paragraph of the body describes 1) what the article is about, 2) what you’ll be leveraging and 3) why it is relevant.
    - If the article is an application / use-case of a certain API (i.e. a child page), then refer to the parent page for more explanation on the parent API – do not repeat what you can do with the API.
-2. Secondly, a Table of Contents follows.
-3. Thirdly, you list the SDK table
+2. Next, you list the SDK table.
-4. Fourthly, you provide more information on what you’ll be explaining.
+3. Then you provide more information on what you’ll be explaining.
 This can be a pseudo-repeat of the first paragraph.
    - In this section, you also put a “Code Examples” sub-header, where you list the implementation per SDK.
 You must provide every implementation if it’s already in production.
    - _The reason you sort of rephrase what you’re doing, is because in some tutorials, you’re explaining multiple (sub) use-cases._
-5. Then a “Sample Applications” section follows, if applicable.
+4. Then a “Sample Applications” section follows, if applicable.
    - In this section you link to a code project / online demo page which further demonstrates the use-case.
-6. Then a “Remarks” section follows, if applicable.
+5. Then a “Remarks” section follows, if applicable.
    - This section can be used to inform the reader on interesting information, limitations, etc.
-7. Then a “Resources” section follows, if applicable.
+6. Then a “Resources” section follows, if applicable.
    - This section can be used to link to relevant blog posts, industry papers, etc.

 ### Template